 The School entered into a lease agreement ("Original Lease") with 990 Building, LLC (the "Landlord") for its 41,052 square feet building including all ancillary facilities, outdoor areas and other improvements.
 The agreement continues through June 30, 2045, with an option to renew for two additional periods of five-year term.
-The landlord and ESSP may have owners in common, but they operate independently from each other.
-The contractual agreement between the ESSP and the school is independent from the separate lease agreement between the school and landlord.
-(See Note 4).
+The landlord is an affiliate of the School's education service and support provider (See Note 5).
+The Original Lease was amended effective July 1, 2023 by the School and Two Sites Properties, LLC (formerly known as 990 Building, LLC).